marten-seemann/base-drafts/draft-ietf-quic-tls.md

 QUIC.

-A client that attempts 0-RTT MUST also consider 0-RTT to be rejected if it receives a Retry or Version Negotiation packet.
+A client that attempts 0-RTT MUST also consider 0-RTT to be rejected if it receives a Version Negotiation packet.

 When 0-RTT is rejected, all connection characteristics that the client assumed might be incorrect.
 This includes the choice of application protocol, transport